 Selective Service registration is required for male US citizens and documented and undocumented immigrants living in the United States.
 Men at least 18 but not yet 26 are included in this group.
 (Click here for the complete list of those who must register.)

 If your child turns 18 while in high school AND is taking College Credit Plus courses, be aware that they are required to provide their Selective Service number to the college within 30 days of their 18th birthday.
 If they do not, the college will charge the parents for the tuition, textbooks, and fees.
-(Details in this FAQ section C.)
+(Details in this FAQ – Eligibility/Participation section.)

 Privacy, Grades, and Being Cut Out of the Loop